Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups: Introduction

 \begin{remark} We also compare Theorem~\ref{thm:MainFittingFree} to the work of Cannon and Holt \cite{CH03}, for practical isomorphism testing of permutation groups.
 Cannon and Holt start with a permutation group $G$, and compute the solvable radical $\rad(G)$.
 They then deal with the Fitting-free quotient $G/\rad(G)$ by explicitly constructing a faithful permutation representation.
 Given a quotient group $\textbf{G} := G/K$, with $K \trianglelefteq G \leq \Sym(n)$, we can compute $\rad(\textbf{G})$ in polynomial-time \cite{KantorLuksQuotients}.
 Combining this with Theorem~\ref{thm:MainFittingFree}(a) formalizes that much of the framework established by Cannon and Holt \cite{CH03} is in fact polynomial-time computable.
+On the other hand, Grochow, Johnson, and Levet \cite{GrochowJohnsonLevet} exhibited a reduction from \algprobm{Linear Code Equivalence} (and hence, \algprobm{Graph Isomorphism}) to isomorphism testing of Fitting-free groups given by generating sequences of permutations.
+While \algprobm{Graph Isomorphism} is known to be solvable in quasipolynomial-time \cite{BabaiGraphIso}, the best known bound for \algprobm{Linear Code Equivalence} is $(2+o(1))^n$ \cite{BCGQ}.
+This provides formal evidence that the framework of Cannon and Holt \cite{CH03} is unlikely to run in polynomial time in the worst case.

 It remains open whether the solvable radical can be computed in $\textsf{NC}$, even in the setting of permutation groups. \end{remark}

 \textbf{Further Related Work.} Fitting-free groups have received considerable attention from the computational complexity community.
 Babai and Beals brought this class of groups to the attention of the computational complexity community in their work on black-box groups \cite{BabaiBeals}.
-In the multiplication (Cayley) table model, isomorphism testing of Fitting-free groups is known to be in $\textsf{P}$, through a series of two papers \cite{BCGQ, BCQ}.
-This class of groups, as well as important sub-classes such as direct products of non-abelian simple groups and almost simple groups, have recently received attention from the perspective of the Weisfeiler--Leman algorithm \cite{BrachterSchweitzerWLLibrary, GLDescriptiveComplexity, GLWL1, CollinsLevetWL, BrachterThesis}.
+In the multiplication (Cayley) table model, isomorphism testing of Fitting-free groups is known to be in $\textsf{P}$, through a series of two papers \cite{BCGQ, BCQ}, and this bound was recently improved to $\textsf{AC}^{3}$ \cite{GrochowJohnsonLevet}.
+This class of groups, as well as important sub-classes such as direct products of non-abelian simple groups and almost simple groups, have recently received attention from the perspective of the Weisfeiler--Leman algorithm \cite{BrachterSchweitzerWLLibrary, GLDescriptiveComplexity, GLWL1, CollinsLevetWL, BrachterThesis, GrochowJohnsonLevet, JLVWQuasigroups}.